About Hillheim

 Elder of Hillheim.
 Mystic Seer.
 Mentor.

-Grandmother Ash has been a guiding force behind Hillheim since long before its name was ever spoken aloud.
-A spiritual elder with roots in both the Lakota and Sámi traditions, she walks the line between earth and sky — grounding her wisdom in the body, the land, and the quiet whispers of the unseen.
+Grandmother Ash (she/her) has been a guiding force behind Hillheim since long before its name was ever spoken aloud.
+A spiritual elder, she walks the line between earth and sky — grounding her wisdom in the body, the land, and the quiet whispers of the unseen.

 I met Grandmother Ash over a decade ago during a season of deep personal transformation.
 She took me in, not with softness, but with strength.
 Her guidance wasn’t always gentle, but it was always true.
 Many of the somatic principles and sacred rituals I now offer through Hillheim were born from long evenings at her table, where the tea was bitter, the air was thick with smoke and stories, and silence spoke as loud as words.